-If you only need a qualifier tournament (or two) in order to go to OSCF State, there are still several tournaments listed on the NWSRS schedule (on Fridays, Saturdays, and Sundays) between now and April 20; you want the events listed in Green.
+If you only need a qualifier tournament (or two) in order to go to OSCF State, there are still several tournaments listed on the NWSRS schedule (on Fridays, Saturdays, and Sundays) between now and the deadline (10 days before the state tournament); you want the events listed in Green.
 (There are both scholastic events and events at the Portland Chess Club; the latter are generally better for more experienced players, but the G/45 quads, especially, tend to draw a number of less experienced scholastic players.)

 The 3rd Annual Grant Grizzly Classic was a huge success!
 The tournament attracted 71 players from 18 schools in grades K through 11.
 This was the first OSCF tournament for more than one-half of these players.
 They will be excited to see their first rating, which is now available on the NWSRS (http://chess.ratingsnw.com/

 Congratulations to the section winners, and section reports, after the break:

 Planning for the 8th Annual OSCF State Tournament in Seaside (April 12-13) is in full swing!
 While there is still plenty of time to qualify, start by checking to see if you are already qualified (or if you’re at least close).
 Discount rates at local hotels can be found listed on this page.
 Online Registration is available here.